sachinvarma/EasyLocation/README.md

 runAsBackgroundService = True (Service will run in Background and updates Frequently(according to the timeInterval and fastestTimeInterval)) runAsBackgroundService = False (Service will getDestroyed after a successful location update )

-2)Location will be received in
+2) Location will be received in

 ```
 @SuppressLint("SetTextI18n")